 According to the American College of Prosthodontists, about 40 million adults are missing all of their teeth.
 If you’re suffering from the effects of this issue, you’re not alone.
-Having gaping holes in your smile can impact your overall wellbeing, ability to complete everyday functions, and your self-esteem.
+Having gaping holes in your smile can impact your overall well-being, ability to complete everyday functions, and your self-esteem.
 The good news is, there is a natural-looking solution that can help.
-At Fromuth & Langlois Dental of Manchester, we offer customized full and partial dentures to replace several or an entire arch of missing teeth.
+At Fromuth & Langlois Dental of Manchester, we offer customized full and partial dentures to replace several or entire arches of missing teeth.
 Dr. Stephen Langlois has even been honored with the Quintessence Award for his clinical achievements in restorative dentistry.
 If you’d like a beautiful and repaired smile, contact our office today to schedule an appointment!